jonnyhayes1/Programming-for-Remote-Sensing/README.md

 2.5 Environment Set Up

 To first set up the environment you will need to fork the “Programming for Remote Sensing” repository to your own computer.
 Once this has been completed, the next step is to open the Anaconda Navigator, and click on the “Environments tab”.
 From here, you will click the import button located on at the bottom of the page.
 A dialogue box will then open asking you to select an environment.yml file.
 Navigate to the environment.yml file that was forked from the project repository and click “Import”.
 This should result in a new environment with the required packages being installed.
-For troubleshooting advice regarding the environment set up, please see section 5 of this guide.
+For troubleshooting advice regarding the environment set up, please see section 5 of the "How to Guide".

 2.6 Jupyter Notebook Set Up

 After the environment has been created for the project, the next step is to set up the Jupyter Notebook.
 It is recommended that you set up a separate folder for the project within Jupyter Notebook to avoid any confusion.
 The first step is to add all the necessary files for the project into the project area.
 It is recommended to create separate folders for both pre and post Landsat images, as they will be used separately within the code itself.
-An example of how I set up the Jupyter Notebook can be seen in figure 1.
+An example of how I set up the Jupyter Notebook can be seen in figure 1 of the "How to Guide".
 Once the notebook has been set up correctly, you can begin writing the python script.